Cherednik algebras and Calogero-Moser cells: Extension of gradings

 \begin{proof} Indeed, if $g \in G$, then $Q=\mathop{\bigoplus}_{\gamma\in\Gamma} g(Q_\gamma)$ is a grading on $Q$ extending the one on $P$.
 According to Lemma~\ref{unicite graduation}, we have $g(Q_\gamma)=Q_\gamma$ for all $\gamma$. \end{proof}

 \begin{contre} The assumption that $Q$ is a {\it domain} is necessary in Lemma~\ref{unicite graduation}.
-Indeed, if $P=P_0$ and if $Q=P \oplus P \e$ with $\e^2=0$, then we can endow $Q$ with infinitely many gradings extending the one on $P$, for instance by saying that $\e$ is homogeneous of any degree.\finl \end{contre}
+Indeed, if $P=P_0$ and if $Q=P \oplus P \e$ with $\e^2=0$, then we can endow $Q$ with infinitely many gradings extending the one on $P$: $\e$ can be made homogeneous of any degree.\finl \end{contre}

 \begin{prop} Assume $Q=\bigoplus_{\gamma \in \Gamma} Q_\gamma$ is a grading on $Q$ extending the one on $P$.
 If $\Gamma$ is endowed with a structure of totally ordered group such that $P_\gamma = 0$ for all $\gamma < 0$, then $Q_\gamma=0$ for all $\gamma < 0$. \end{prop}